GoldJns/rateme-nextgen/docs/INSTALLATION.md

 - Provision Infrastructure (Run respective Terraform workflows)

-- Dev and prod namespaces are available:
+- Dev and prod namespaces are available

+- Service account for each namespace are available(dev-service-account etc.)

 - Setup Secret Store and Secrets: 🔒

-- Install required Helm plugins (e.g., external-secrets-plugin): 🧩
+- Install required Helm plugins (e.g., external-secrets-plugin)

-- Manually deploy changes related to ingress and secrets with kubectl: ⚙️
+- Manually deploy changes related to ingress and secrets with kubectl

 Taking care of these steps will help ensure a successful deployment!